- 1 Light

 This has a profound effect on your plants and your houseplants will grow considerably slower in winter and autumn.

 The second thing to mention is that you always have the opportunity to top up natural sunlight with grow lights.
-Especially in winter, it might be beneficial to make use of artificial grow light as these will help your plants do better in the darker months.
+Especially in winter, it might be beneficial to make use of artificial grow lights as these will help your plants do better in the darker months.

 Choosing the right grow light and strength and also the right distance are things you need to consider here.
+Please feel free to have a look at the grow lights in our shop.
+We made sure to source great and powerful grow lights that do not burden your bank account too much.

 If you are looking for houseplants to put into your bathroom, you can check out our handy guide about the best plants for your bathroom.